SAP license management is:

 - Training and Awareness: Ensure that all stakeholders, including the SAP Basis team, security administrators, and procurement, are aware of license policies.
 Conduct periodic training on SAP license basics for these teams.
 For instance, SAP user administrators should understand the importance of setting the correct license type for each user and the consequences of not doing so.
 Procurement teams should be aware of how to verify needs with IT before buying more licenses.
 Building a culture of license awareness at the operational level greatly supports compliance efforts.

-- Documentation and Audit Trail: Maintain robust documentation of all license management activities โ including what decisions were made, which processes were followed, and the current entitlement versus usage.
+- Documentation and Audit Trail: Maintain robust documentation of all license management activities, including the decisions made, the processes followed, and the current entitlement versus usage.
 If you have a governance board meeting, keep minutes that record any approvals, such as approving the purchase of additional licenses or a decision to switch to digital access for an interface.
-Maintain an audit trail for changes, such as user reclassifications or mass deactivations, including who authorized them and why.
+Maintain an audit trail for changes, such as user reclassifications or mass deactivations, including the identity of the authorized personnel and the reasons for the changes.
 In the event of an SAP audit or true-up negotiation, having this historical record shows that you govern your licenses diligently, which can sometimes give you more credibility and leverage.

 Role-Based Provisioning and Access Reviews